-Midtgaard and Jensen [23] created a flow analysis for direct-style higher-order programs that keeps track of "return flow".
-They point out that continuations make return-point information explicit in CPS and show how to recover this information in direct-style programs.
-Their work does not address the issue of unbounded call/return matching.
+Midtgaard and Jensen [24] created a flow analysis for direct-style higher-order programs that keeps track of "return flow".
+They point out that continuations make return-point information explicit in CPS and show how to recover this information in direct-style.
+They do not address unbounded call/return matching.

-Might and Shivers [8] proposed Γ CFA (abstract garbage collection) and μ CFA (abstract counting) to increase the precision of k-CFA. Γ CFA removes unreachable bindings from the variable environment, and μ CFA counts how many times a variable is bound during the analysis.
-The two techniques combined reduce the number of spurious flows and give precise environment information.
+Might and Shivers [8] proposed Γ CFA (abstract garbage collection) and μ CFA (abstract counting) to increase precision in k-CFA. Γ CFA removes unreachable bindings from the variable environment; μ CFA counts how many times a variable is bound during the analysis.
+The two techniques combined reduce spurious flows and improve environment information.
 Stack references in CFA2 have a similar effect, because different calls to the same function use different frames.
-However, we can utilize Γ CFA and μ CFA to improve precision in the heap.
+However, we can use Γ CFA and μ CFA to improve precision in the heap.

-Recently, Kobayashi [24] proposed a way to statically verify properties of typed higher-order programs using model-checking.
+Recently, Kobayashi [25] proposed a way to statically verify properties of typed higher-order programs using model-checking.
 He models a program by a higher-order recursion scheme \mathcal{G} , expresses the property of interest in the modal μ -calculus and checks if the infinite tree generated by \mathcal{G} satisfies the property.
 This technique can do flow analysis, since flow analysis can be encoded as a model-checking problem.
 The target language of this work is the simply-typed lambda calculus.
 Programs in a Turing-complete language must be approximated in the simply-typed lambda calculus in order to be model-checked.